isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

     >
     >Only content corresponding to the placement's content type is available for use.

-1. If the selected placement is of image-type, you can add content coming from the Adobe Experience Cloud Assets library.
+1. If the selected placement is of image-type, you can add content coming from the Adobe Experience Cloud Asset library, a centralized repository of assets provided by [!DNL Adobe Experience Manager Assets Essentials].

     >[!NOTE]
     >
-    > To work with [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/journey-optimizer/using/create-messages/assets-essentials.html?lang=en){target="_blank"}, you need to deploy [!DNL Assets Essentials] for your organization and make sure that users are a part of the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
+    > To work with [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html?lang=en){target="_blank"}, you need to deploy [!DNL Assets Essentials] for your organization and make sure that users are a part of the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
 Learn more on [this page](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/deploy-administer.html){target="_blank"}.

-    To do so, choose the **[!UICONTROL Asset library]** option and select **[!UICONTROL Browse]**.
+    Choose the **[!UICONTROL Asset library]** option and select **[!UICONTROL Browse]**.

     ![](../assets/offer-browse-asset-library.png)

-1. Browse the library to select the image of your choice.
+1. Browse the assets to select the image of your choice and click **[!UICONTROL Select]**.

     ![](../assets/offer-select-asset.png)